Access to services

 All medical and mental health services at Cornell Health are confidential, and health care records are completely separate from all other university records.
 Cornell Health uses an electronic health records system, which provides a patient portal to facilitate secure communication with students.

-Part-time students taking 6 or more credits are required to complete Cornell's New Student Health Requirements to comply with state and federal laws, as well as with university policy.
+New and visiting students taking six or more credits are required to complete Cornell's New Student Health Requirements to comply with state and federal laws, as well as with university policy.